How can child protection agencies respond to litigation?

 • Litigation is lengthy: It takes an average of 17-plus years from settlement agreement to exit, and an average of almost 15 years for current consent decrees.
 There are currently 15 jurisdictions operating under a consent decree or settlement agreement, with 11 having been in place for at least a decade, and four having been in place for 25 to 30 years.

-Please see What is a summary of child welfare class-action litigation? or more information on which jurisdictions are operating under a consent decree or settlement agreement.
+Please see Summary of child welfare class action litigation for more information on which jurisdictions are operating under a consent decree or settlement agreement.

 Key Themes1